What is Myanmar’s Three Brotherhood Alliance that’s resisting the military?

 The three ethnic armed groups banded together in 2019.
 Initially, the alliance focused on launching attacks on military troops in the MNDAA and AA strongholds of Shan and Rakhine states.

-Following the February 1, 2021, military takeover and the crackdown that followed, the alliance released a statement condemning the killing of hundreds of pro-democracy protesters.
+Following the February 1, 2021, military coup and the crackdown that followed, the alliance released a statement condemning the killing of hundreds of peaceful protesters calling for the restoration of civilian rule.

 Since then, the alliance has launched several attacks, sometimes allying with the People’s Defence Forces (PDF).
-The PDF is a group of loosely structured resistance cells that act as the armed wing of the National Unity Government, the parallel government in exile composed of elected leaders who were deposed in the 2021 coup.
+The PDF is a group of loosely structured resistance cells that were set up by the National Unity Government, a civilian administration made up of activists and politicians who oppose the coup.
 The NUG has popular support in Myanmar, and is recognised by the European Union.
 It also has representative offices in the United States, United Kingdom and South Korea.

 The 3BHA recorded some successes over the Tatmadaw in 2021, including in December, when they forced government troops to retreat from the city of Namphan, an MNDAA stronghold.

 But its biggest victories came in 2023.
 On October 27, some 10,000 alliance fighters launched coordinated, large-scale assaults on the military, police and government-allied militia locations across Shan state.
-More than 100 military posts fell as military government soldiers retreated and left heavy weapons and significant ammunition behind.
+More than 100 military posts fell as the military retreated and left heavy weapons and significant ammunition behind.

-Chin Shwe Haw and Mongko, major towns on the border with China have fallen to the alliance.
-The group claims to have captured Hpawng Hseng, Pang Hseng, and Hsenwi villages.
+Chin Shwe Haw and Mong Ko, major towns on the border with China have fallen to the alliance.
+The group also claims to have captured Hpawng Hseng, Pang Hseng, and Hsenwi villages.
 Lashio, the biggest town in Shan, has seen rebel attacks, while bridges and highways connecting Myanmar to China have been destroyed.

 The continuing offensive is being dubbed “Operation 1027” – after its launch date.